Radical new BMC Timemachine launched, including integrated bottles and storage box - Cycling Weekly

 BMC informed us that new bike will be shipped with the cages, bottles and storage box, which also includes a specially designed soft case to go inside.
 The box features internal ribs to stop the soft case rattling while riding too.

-The specially designed downtube bottle cage also makes use of the new Shimano junction box, by neatly integrating in the downtube, out of the wind and for easy access.
+The specially designed down tube bottle cage also makes use of the new Shimano junction box, by neatly integrating in the down tube, out of the wind and for easy access.

 ICS Aero Cockpit